Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

 Level 3 — Conditional Routing

 Conditional routing is the if/then logic that branches the workflow based on AI output values or data field values.
 If the AI returns a pass flag, the candidate record routes to the hiring manager queue.
 If it returns a fail flag with a specific rationale code, the record routes to a secondary review queue rather than immediate rejection.
-Conditional routing is where compliance logic lives — the branching rules that reflect your jurisdiction-specific requirements, internal approval thresholds, and escalation protocols.
+Conditional routing is where compliance logic lives — the branching rules that reflect jurisdiction-specific requirements, internal approval thresholds, and escalation protocols.

 Level 4 — Output Formatting